willfetter/Module_20-Credit-risk-classification/Credit Risk Analysis Report.md

    macro avg       0.92      0.97      0.94     19384
 weighted avg       0.99      0.99      0.99     19384

-The original data shows a high rate of predicting low-risk loans (recall value = 1.00) than high-risk loans (recall value = 0.89).
+The original data shows a high rate of predicting low-risk loans (recall value = 0.99) than high-risk loans (recall value = 0.94).
 The model  does predicts unhealthy loans with 84% accuracy and predicts healty loan values  with 100% accuracy.

 ### Machine Learning Model #2 (Re-Sampled Data)
 #### Balanced Accuracy Score
 0.9935981855334257

+The balanced accuracy score of 0.99 for the re-sampled data suggests that the re-sampled model is able to very accurately classify obervations.

 #### Confusion Matrix
 array([[18646,   119],